Carlos Stephens: No Limit

-After No Limit
+Later career

-In 2002 Carlos began working with a partnership program for"Prodikeys" a developed by Creative Labs Nasdaq listed company.
-From 2004 - 2006 Carlos headed up the business development team with partner Gary Murray founder of Wise Technologies.
-The new company was called Mixcast Networks (formally OOH! t v) Mixcast was a strategic, development and content accusation and distribution firm with a wi-fi component, that reached malls, airports, travel plazas.
+In 2002, Carlos began working with a partnership program for "Prodikeys", developed by Creative Labs.
+From 2004 to 2006, Carlos headed up the business development team with partner Gary Murray, founder of Wise Technologies.
+The new company was called Mixcast Networks (formally OOH! tv) Mixcast was a strategic, development and content accusation and distribution firm with a wi-fi component, that reached malls, airports, travel plazas.

-By 2008 Carlos would take the director's chair with his debut video "Be Fresh" for C-Murder's album Screamin' 4 Vengeance.
+By 2008, Carlos would take the director's chair with his debut video "Be Fresh" for C-Murder's album Screamin' 4 Vengeance.
 Stephens also started consulting, via 31Minds LLC. with the sole purpose of helping companies with branding, and creating strategic alliances between the companies in unconventional ways to expand the awareness of the product.